SonnyTriad/Triad-Wars-Community-Collaboration/Main Idea Thread.md

  12. (3)[Unconfirmed] Tackling through the floor ->
 Another non-gamebreaking bug where tackling an npc will briefly bring the npc and player underground, before appearing back on the ground (NPC is instant killed).

+ 13. (1)[Unconfirmed] Bug Submission Through Game ->
+Just a simple tool added to game menu that allows players to submit bugs, exploits and other issues they find.

 - *Triad and NPCS:*
 -